markbeep/Wenjim/backend/README.md

 is used to maintain consistent and reproducible package versions.

 Poetry additional has `pylint` and `black` installed for linting and consistent formatting.
-Simply run `poetry run black .` to format all the documents in the current directory.
+Simply run `poetry run black .` (note the period) to format all the documents in the current directory.

-But there are also Dockerfiles to run the programs without Poetry if desired.
+But there are also Dockerfiles to run the services without Poetry if desired.

 ## Local Development

-Poetry:
+Poetry: (enables hot-reload)

 ```bash
 cd backend
 poetry install